 Two years ago we moved into a whole new house.
 A house with 2,000 less finished square feet than our previous house.
-Our plan was for a new beginning, a fresh start and a more simpler way of living.
+Our plan was for a new beginning, a fresh start, and a simpler way of living.
 We never could have imagined the big time changes that were about to take place in our home and in our lives.
 In the midst of this massive minimalist movement, a lot of people are asking themselves, “Is it worth it?”
 “Will I regret it?”
-These are thoughts I can’t even pretend like I had.
+These are the thoughts I know I had.
 I craved a downsized life, but, was it worth it?
-Do I regret it?
+Do we regret it?
 Let’s talk downsized and how our family of 5 is doing after 2 years.

 *This post contains affiliate links through which I may make a commission.
 However, all thoughts and opinions are my own.

 I shared our entire story of downsizing recently on the site, Making Sense of Cents.
 If you haven’t heard the whole story yet, I would love to share with you where we came from and why we decided to downsize.

 After we sold our house, we had some serious goals for our house, life, and our debt.
 We wanted downsizing to be the start of a new beginning.